ashokkkkwr/Portfolio/README.md

 ## Technologies Used

 - **HTML5**: Markup language for the website structure.
+- **React**: For Better code organization,Easier maintenance and scalability.
 - **Tailwind css**: Styling with responsive layouts.
 - **JavaScript**: Interactive functionality.